Oprah-backed Oatly plants IPO seed with private regulatory filing

 (Reuters) - Sweden-based Oatly, which counts Oprah Winfrey and rapper Jay-Z among its prominent backers, has submitted plans for an initial public offering to regulators, the maker of vegan food and drink products said on Tuesday.

-The company, which sells its Oatly brand of products in more than 20 countries across Europe and Asia, could be valued at more than $5 billion and has hired Morgan Stanley, JPMorgan and Credit Suisse as underwriters on the offering, sources told Reuters.
+The company, which sells its Oatly brand of products in more than 20 countries across Europe and Asia, could be valued at more than $5 billion, possibly up to $10 billion, people close to the matter told Reuters.

+Morgan Stanley, JPMorgan and Credit Suisse are global coordinators for the flotation, which could take place before the summer break, the people said.
+JPMorgan and Credit Suisse had no immediate comment when contacted by Reuters, while Morgan Stanley declined to respond.

 The planned stock market listing comes as the plant-based food sector has gained investor attention over the past few years, especially as fast-food chains and upscale restaurants create new menus to attract health- and environment-conscious diners.